Sept. 16, 2025 - Freedomain Radio - Stefan Molyneux

 So I'm sorry, go ahead.

-Aaron Powell It wasn't about philosophy, it was about philosophers.
+It was about philosophers.

 It's a 23-part series, The History of Philosophers, where I rip to shreds a lot of the major philosophers in history.

-And you know, give them their props and so on, but point out their flaws.
+You know, give them their props and so on, but point out their flaws.

-So if you've got negative views of historical philosophers, I can't imagine why I would block you for that, because I would share those views.
+So if you've got negative views of historical philosophers, I can't imagine why I would block you for that because I would share those views.

-You know, you've got free speech, you can come, you can come and say that kind of stuff.
+You can come and say that kind of stuff.

-But I'm just telling you that if you publicly accuse people of being immature and unable to handle poorly phrased differences of agreement or condescending statements about philosophers as a whole, that you're painting me as somebody who's very immature and unable to handle opposing perspectives or opinions and just ban people at a whim,
+But I'm just telling you that if you publicly accuse people of being immature and unable to handle poorly phrased differences of agreement or condescending statements about philosophers as a whole, that you're painting me as somebody who's very immature and unable to handle opposing perspectives or opinions and just ban people at a whim.

-that is a very volatile and negative accusation to make about someone in public, and uh that's why I asked.
+That is a very volatile and negative accusation to make about someone in public.

-Now, of course, I haven't uh hung up from you in rage and um willing to engage in in a conversation and willing to engage in debate about this kind of stuff, because I do think it's a very interesting topic, you know, and there's a gray area.
+Now, of course, I haven't hung up from you in rage and I'm willing to engage in a conversation and willing to engage in debate about this kind of stuff because I do think it's a very interesting topic.

-There's obviously stuff which is bandworthy or blockworthy, and there's stuff which is clearly not, and there's maybe there's a gray area in the middle.
+There's obviously stuff which is ban worthy or block worthy and there's stuff which is clearly not.

 I want you to be able to get, and I say this to everyone.